Battle of Xiapi: In Romance of the Three Kingdoms

 The battle was romanticised in chapters 18–19 of the historical novel Romance of the Three Kingdoms by Luo Guanzhong.
 Some fictional events were added, while actual ones were modified to large extents for dramatic effect.
-In the novel, the battle took place in two stages: the first took place near Xiaopei (小沛;　present-day Pei County, Jiangsu) while the second was at Xiapi (下邳; present-day Pizhou, Jiangsu) itself.
+In the novel, the battle took place in two stages: the first took place near Xiaopei, while the second was at Xiapi itself.

 Some notable events in the novel's account of the battle are as follows:

 Xiahou Dun losing his left eye

 Cao Cao sent Xiahou Dun to lead reinforcements to help Liu Bei, who was under attack by Lü Bu at Xiaopei.
 When Xiahou Dun arrived, he encountered Lü Bu's army led by Gao Shun, and he engaged Gao in a one-on-one fight.
-Both of them duelled for about 40-50 rounds.
+Both of them duelled for about 40–50 rounds.
 Gao Shun could not hold on any longer so he retreated, with Xiahou Dun in pursuit.

-Lü Bu's subordinate Cao Xing spotted Xiahou Dun on the battlefield, and he fired an arrow which hit Xiahou in his left eye.
+Lü Bu's subordinate Cao Xing spotted Xiahou Dun on the battlefield, and he fired an arrow that hit Xiahou in his left eye.
 Xiahou Dun cried out and pulled out the arrow together with his eyeball.
 He exclaimed, "(This is) the essence of my father and the blood of my mother, (I) cannot waste it!"
 He then swallowed his eyeball and charged towards Cao Xing.
 Cao Xing was caught off guard and was killed by Xiahou Dun, who speared him in the face.
 The soldiers from both sides were shocked by the scene before them.